• Menu

 Portsmouth to Bilbao

 For those traveling to Spain’s Basque Country, Brittany Ferries also offer a Portsmouth to Bilbao ferry.
-The main summer timetable runs from March 27th, 2025 until November 2nd, 2025, with regular sailings every Thursday and Sunday on the good ship Galicia.
-Winter sailings (January – March) depart weekly from the UK on Tuesday nights.
+The main summer schedule runs from late March til the beginning of November, with two sailings a week on the good ship Galicia.

-Portsmouth to Bilbao Ferry Timetable
+Portsmouth to Bilbao Ferries in 2026

 Day Depart Portsmouth Arrive Bilbao